Back to Resources

 Guide

-What Is a Flood Warning System?
-A Complete Guide for Cities
+What Is a Flood Monitoring and Warning System?
+A Complete Guide

-Understanding the components, technologies, and best practices for implementing an effective flood warning system in your community.
+Understanding the components, technologies, and best practices for implementing an effective flood monitoring and warning system in your community.

 January 20268 min read

-What Is a Flood Warning System?
-A Complete Guide for Cities
+What Is a Flood Monitoring and Warning System?
+A Complete Guide

 Introduction

 Flood warning systems are critical infrastructure that help communities prepare for and respond to flooding events.
+According to FEMA, flooding is the most common natural disaster in the United States.
 For cities and towns in flood-prone areas, having an effective warning system can mean the difference between a managed emergency and a catastrophic disaster.

 Components of a Flood Warning System